Manifold Fitting under Unbounded Noise: Introduction

-where $y_1, \cdots, y_N$ are unobserved variables drawn from a distribution supported on the latent manifold $\M$ with dimension $d < D$, and $\xi_1, \cdots \xi_N$ are drawn from a distribution $G$.
+where $y_1, \cdots, y_N$ are unobserved variables drawn from the uniform distribution supported on the latent manifold $\M$ with dimension $d < D$.
 Generally, $\M$ is assumed to be a compact and smooth sub-manifold embedded in the ambient space $\R^D$.
-The precise conditions on $\M$ will be given in Section \ref{sec:notation}.
+The precise conditions on $\M$ will be detailed in Section \ref{sec:notation}.
+The uniform distribution assumption of $y_i$ sampled from $\M$ is the same as those used in the related works \citep{genovese2012c,genovese2014nonparametric,mohammed2017manifold}.
+Here, $\xi_1, \cdots \xi_N$ are drawn from a distribution $G$.
 The assumptions about the noisy distribution $G$ differ among the related work.
-The simplest assumption is that the observed samples are noiseless \cite{fefferman2016testing,mohammed2017manifold}.
-However, some literature assumes that the noise is distributed in a bounded region centered at the origin, which means the observed samples are located in a tube centered at $\M$ \cite{genovese2012b}.
-Other literature, such as \cite{genovese2012c,genovese2014nonparametric,pmlr-v75-fefferman18a}, assumes $G$ to be the Gaussian distribution supported on $\R^D$, whose density at $\xi$ is
+The simplest assumption is that the observed samples are noiseless \citep{fefferman2016testing,mohammed2017manifold}.
+However, some literature assumes that the noise is distributed in a bounded region centered at the origin, which means that the observed samples are located in a tube centered at $\M$ \citep{genovese2012b}.
+Other literature, such as \cite{genovese2012c,genovese2014nonparametric,pmlr-v75-fefferman18a}, assumes $G$ to be a Gaussian distribution supported on $\R^D$, whose density at $\xi$ is

-The tail of the Gaussian distribution might make the theoretical analysis more difficult than the previous two cases.
-In this paper, we are concerned with the Gaussian assumption of noisy distribution, and let it be denoted by $G_\sigma$ to stress the deviation parameter $\sigma$ hereafter.
-Under the above settings, the goal of the manifold-fitting problem is to produce a manifold $\M_{\rm out}$ satisfying the following requirements: \begin{itemize} \item The Hausdorff distance between $\M_{\rm out}$ and $\M$, e.g. $H(\M_{\rm out}, \M)$, is bounded above, with $H(X,Y)$ defined as
+The tail of the Gaussian distribution might make the theoretical analysis more challenging than in the previous two cases.
+Strictly speaking, previous manifold fitting methods have not directly addressed this problem, nor have they proved the convergence of the fitted manifold under this assumption.
+In this paper, we are concerned with the Gaussian assumption of noisy distribution, denoting it as $G_\sigma$ to stress the deviation parameter $\sigma$ hereafter.
+Under the above settings, the goal is to produce a smooth manifold $\M_{\rm out}$ convergent to $\M$. \YQ{Specifically, if $\sigma$ is sufficiently small, one could derive $\M_{\rm out}$ such that $d(x,\M) \leq O(\sigma)$ holds for any arbitrary $x \in \M_{\rm out}$.} In particular, $\M_{\rm out}$ \YQ{ converges to $\M$} when $\sigma \to 0$. \YQ{The convergence with respect to $\sigma$} is the domain that \cite{pmlr-v75-fefferman18a} is built on, \YQ{although its final theoretical result is expressed through sample complexity.}

-for two subsets $X$ and $Y$ in Euclidean space.
-Generally speaking, the Hausdorff distance measures the maximal difference between $\M_{\rm out}$ and $\M$. \item The reach of $\M_{\rm out}$ is bounded below.
-The reach of a manifold is a value defined as Definition \ref{def:reach} to roughly describe how curved a manifold is.
-The reach approaches zero as the manifold becomes more curved.
-This constraint therefore requires $\M_{\rm out}$ to be sufficiently smooth. \end{itemize}